Top Screen

 Wheelchair Access

 ACMI is fully wheelchair accessible.
 Accessible lifts are located in a number of places across the Museum.
-The nearest accessible lift to the Top Screen cinema is located between Tickets & Information desk and the entrance to The Story of the Moving Image exhibition.
+The nearest accessible lift to the Top Screen cinema is located between the Tickets & Information desk and the entrance to The Story of the Moving Image exhibition.

 Hearing devices